 The Maintenance Department for NTTA is responsible for the normal day-to-day routine maintenance for the System, and facilities.
 The Project Delivery Department is responsible for reserve maintenance projects and major maintenance projects for the System, and facilities.
-The System totals 139 center lane miles of limited access toll roads and include 745 main lane miles and 218 frontage road miles.
-This network includes 603 bridges, including bridge class culverts, and one tunnel.
+The System totals over 1,000 lane miles of limited access toll roads and include 603 bridges, including bridge class culverts, and one tunnel.

 Major Maintenance Projects include repairs and maintenance, painting, renewals, replacements, improvements and other projects necessary for the safe and efficient operation of the System and to prevent loss of revenue.
-These projects include such costs for engineering, fleet and equipment purchases/additions and replacements, maintenance expenses for roadway, bridge, buildings, walls, etc., and operating expenses not occurring at annual or shorter periods.
+These projects include costs for engineering, fleet and equipment purchases/ additions and replacements, maintenance expenses for roadway, bridge, buildings, walls, etc.

 Utilizing both in-house and outsourced resources to accomplish the requirements of routine maintenance, the NTTA has created a check and balance in providing these services to improve efficiency and to be cost effective.
 The overall goal is to have approximately 50% of these services outsourced to contractors.

-Currently, the Total Routine Maintenance (TRM) contract for PGBT is outsourced to Roy Jorgensen Associates, Inc. This contract is an 8-year contract and is currently scheduled for completion by November 2019.
-The TRM contract for the Chisholm Trail Parkway (CTP) is also being outsourced to DBI Services, Inc., formerly Infrastructure Services of America (ICA).
-This contract is a 6-year contract and was executed in August 2017.
+Currently, the Total Routine Maintenance (TRM) contracts for PGBT are outsourced to Roy Jorgensen Associates, Inc., for the West end of PGBT from IH-20 to Dickerson Parkway and DBI Services, LLC, for the East end of PGBT from Dickerson Parkway to IH-30.
+These are 6-year contracts and are scheduled for completion by October 2025.
+The TRM contract for the Chisholm Trail Parkway (CTP) is being outsourced to DBI Services, Inc. These are 6-year contracts and are scheduled for completion in October 2025.
+The TRM contract for Chisholm Trail Parkway (CTP) is outsourced to DBI Services, Inc. This is a 6-year contract and was executed in August 2017.
+The Mountain Creek Lake Bridge (MCLB) TRM is outsourced to Roy Jorgensen Associates, Inc. This is a 6-year contract that was executed in October 2019.